Is Delta-8 THC Legal in Georgia? (April 2023 Update)

 We personally test CBD products and may earn a commission if you shop through the links on this page.
 Here’s how we make money.

-Delta 8 THC is legal in Georgia but the state is working on a bill that would will treat all THC products the same and prevent their sale to minors.
+Delta 8 THC is legal in Georgia, even though there have been reports of police raids on vendors.
 Here’s a closer look at delta 8 THC laws in Georgia and a prediction of how they might change in the future.

 Summary